 Paced bottle feeding is a feeding technique where the milk flow from the bottle is controlled by the baby such that the pace resembles that of drinking directly from the breast.
 It allows the baby to drink at a slow and consistent pace which prevents overdrinking, tummy upset, and spit-ups.

 It is good to keep in mind that you should use a feeding bottle with an extra slow or slow flow teat to best mimic breastfeeding.
-When your baby shows signs of hunger, ensure that you hold him in an upright position with his head supported instead of lying flat.
+When your newborn shows signs of hunger, ensure that you hold him in an upright position with his head supported instead of lying flat.

 - Start by lightly placing the empty teat against your baby’s lips until he opens his mouth and is ready to feed.